qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 If the data is small, deep cloning is usually fine.
 If it's not in hot code, deep cloning is also usually fine.

+For container contagious borrow, a solution is to firstly copy the keys to a new container then use keys to access the container.

 ## Callbacks

 Callbacks are commonly used in GUIs, games and other dynamic reactive systems.
 If parent want to be notified when some event happens on child, the parent register callback to child, and child calls callback when event happens.